sanketpm7/blog-api/README.md

 This repo contains BlogPost (CRUD) APIs.

 ### How to run (locally)
+1. Download mongo cluster credentials (URI & Password), store them in `.env` file in root directory.
-1. Install the necessary packages
+2. Install the necessary packages
 ```
 npm install
 ```
 2. Use `npm run start` command to run locally.
 3. Using API testing tool (Insomnia/Postman) test the Application locally.

-> CRUD Operations are not local & the data is stored in MongoDB (cloud)
+>Note: CRUD Operations are not local & the data is stored in MongoDB (cloud)

 ### Google Cloud Function
-> Application is deployed
+>Note: Application is deployed
 1. Use the Swagger to hit the APIs